 |Race/Ethnicity||Number of Grads|

-Cardiovascular Technology/Technologist appeals to people across the globe.
-About 0.8% of those with this major are international students.
+Students from other countries are interested in Cardiovascular Technology/Technologist, too.
+About 0.7% of those with this major are international students.

 How Much Do Cardiovascular Technology Majors Make?